Academic Integrity Policy

 1. Withdrawal from a course may not supersede any disciplinary measures imposed by the University Conduct and Academic Integrity Committee.
 Failing grades may be retroactively assigned when cheating or academic dishonesty are detected after course grades are posted or after a student withdraws from a course or withdraws, resigns, or graduates from the University.
 A failing grade assigned after a student graduates that impacts that student’s eligibility to graduate may result in the revocation of a degree.

 2. Academic misconduct by a student is determined by the faculty member under whom such misconduct occurs.
-Instructors have the option of presenting possible academic integrity violations directly to the dean of student affairs who will determine if the matter can be resolved within the academic units or should be referred to the University Conduct and Academic Integrity Committee.
+Instructors have the option of presenting possible academic integrity violations directly to the dean of student support and advocacy who will determine if the matter can be resolved within the academic units or should be referred to the University Conduct and Academic Integrity Committee.

 3. The penalty for cheating or plagiarism, which is determined by the faculty member, may include an F on the specific assessment (quiz, test, project, etc.), lowered grade, F in the course, or other reasonable consequence.
 If a student enrolled in a graduate program earns a final grade of F in the course, the student will be suspended from the graduate program.

 4. An accused student may opt to accept the penalty imposed by a faculty member or may appeal according to the Academic Integrity Reporting Form.
-Matters unresolved in the academic unit may be appealed to the dean of student affairs for a hearing by the University Conduct and Academic Integrity Committee.
+Matters unresolved in the academic unit may be appealed to the dean of student support and advocacy for a hearing by the University Conduct and Academic Integrity Committee.
 Committee decisions are binding on all parties.

 5. The University Conduct and Academic Integrity Committee may confirm an instructor’s penalty, modify an instructor’s penalty, and/or move to impose other penalties including suspension or dismissal from the University.
 Penalties imposed and/or confirmed by the committee may be appealed for procedural review only.
 In cases of suspension of one year or more and in cases of dismissal, students may appeal for a procedural review only to the University president and then through processes specified by the University of Louisiana System Board of Supervisors.
 A student dismissed from the graduate program must appeal first to the Graduate Council which may conduct a review of the case or confirm the committee decision.